wilpert/RusPhonetizer/README.md

 # RusPhonetizer

+_**IMPORTANT NOTE: this repository has been archived, as I am not maintaining it actively any more**_

 ## General

 *RusPhonetizer* is a simple script together with a set of Thrax grammar rules and dictionaries for the phonetic transcription of Russian sentences.